maritime-web/BalticWeb/README.md

     mvn clean install (install will also provoke a deploy to local JBoss 7.1.1)

 ## MySQL setup

 ## Deploy to JBoss

-* Install database drivers environmental variables and deploy application: mvn clean install (used for first deploy)
+* mvn clean install - Install database drivers environmental variables and deploy application (used for first deploy)
-* App deploy only: mvn jboss-as:deploy
+* mvn jboss-as:deploy - App deploy only
+* mvn antrun:run - deploy js, css and html to temporary deploy folder on JBoss (fast deploy of web resources - web session not destroyed)

 ## JavaScript Validation Errors